Game Night (film): Plot

-Husband and wife Max and Annie are avid gamers.
-They met at bar trivia and Max proposed during a game of charades.
-Their plans for a baby are complicated by Max's feelings of inadequacy when compared to his successful brother Brooks.
-They host a regular game night with their friend Ryan and married couple Kevin and Michelle, which they struggle to keep secret from their socially awkward police officer neighbor Gary, especially after he was crushed following his divorce from their other friend Debbie.
+Max and Annie Davis are avid gamers who met at bar trivia and became engaged during charades.
+The couple's plans for a baby are complicated by Max's feelings of inadequacy compared to his successful brother, Brooks.

-Brooks arrives in Max’s dream car (a Corvette Stingray), humiliates him with a childhood story and offends Annie (who assumed Max was overthinking his issues with Brooks) by offering to host their next game night himself.
+The couple regularly host game nights with their friend Ryan and married couple Kevin and Michelle Sterling, while struggling to keep them secret from their socially awkward police officer neighbor Gary Kingsbury, especially after his painful divorce from their friend Debbie.
+Brooks arrives in Max's dream car, humiliates him with a childhood story, and offends Annie (who assumed Max was overthinking his issues with Brooks) by offering to host the next game night himself.

-When the guests, including Ryan's new date Sarah, arrive at Brooks' rental house, Brooks reveals that he has initiated an interactive role-playing mystery game, promising the winner his Corvette.
-An actor enters to begin the game but is knocked unconscious by two masked men who kidnap Brooks.
-Believing this is part of the game, the couples passively observe the fight and then split up to solve the mystery.
-Ryan and Sarah visit the role-playing company’s office to offer a bribe for the final clue.
-Kevin and Michelle talk to the actor, leading them to realize Brooks’ abduction was real.
+When the guests, including Ryan's new date Sarah, arrive at Brooks's rental house, Brooks reveals he has initiated an interactive role-playing mystery game.
+The winner is promised his Corvette.
+An actor enters to begin the game, but is knocked unconscious by two masked men who kidnap Brooks.

+Believing this is part of the game, the couples passively observe the fight and split up to solve the mystery.
+Ryan and Sarah visit the role-playing company's office to offer a bribe for the final clue.
+When Kevin and Michelle talk to the actor, they realize Brooks's abduction was real.

-Meanwhile, Max and Annie track Brooks’ phone to a bar and use a “fake” pistol Brooks dropped to hold his captors at gunpoint and free him but Max is shot in the arm after Annie plays with it.
-Realizing they’re in actual danger, they flee as Brooks confesses that he is a black marketeer: he procured a Fabergé egg for a criminal known as "the Bulgarian" but instead sold it to someone with the alias "Marlon Freeman".
-With his kidnappers in pursuit, Brooks jumps out of the car to allow Max and Annie to escape.
+Max and Annie track Brooks's phone to a bar and use a pistol Brooks dropped to hold his captors at gunpoint and free him.
+When Annie accidentally shoots Max in the arm, they realize they are in danger.
+They flee as Brooks confesses that he is a black marketeer: he procured a Fabergé egg for a criminal known as "the Bulgarian" but instead sold it to someone with the alias "Marlon Freeman".
+With his kidnappers in pursuit, Brooks jumps out of the car so Max and Annie can escape.

 The couples regroup and, unable to go to the police, decide to recover the egg from Freeman to deliver to the Bulgarian.
-They show up at Gary's, distracting him with the pretense of a game night while Max uses his police computer to discover Freeman’s real name, Donald Anderton, and his address.
-After Max accidentally bleeds all over Gary's dog and a shrine dedicated to Debbie, the group leaves and receives a phone call to meet the kidnappers in one hour.
+They show up at Gary's and distract him with the pretense of a game night while Max uses his police computer to discover Freeman's real name, Donald Anderton, and address.
+After Max bleeds on Gary's dog and a shrine dedicated to Debbie, the group leaves and receives the kidnappers' call to meet them in one hour.